-(12) A picture P is true in situation w relative to viewpoint v along the system of projection S iff w projects to P from viewpoint v along S, abbreviated as: $proj_S(w, v) = P$
+(15) A picture P is true in situation w relative to viewpoint v along the system of projection S iff w projects to P from viewpoint v along S, abbreviated as: $proj_S(w, v) = P$

-Abusch 2013, 2020 uses this framework to account for the semantics of silent comics, a point to which we return in section 5.1.9 But iconic semantics also interacts in interesting ways with symbolic semantics in sign languages, to which we now turn.
+Abusch 2013, 2015 uses this framework to account for the semantics of silent comics, a point to which we return in Section 6.1.
+But iconic semantics also interacts in interesting ways with compositional semantics in sign languages, to which we now turn.

-Note that there are different systems of iconic semantics; acoustic iconicity (e.g. in onomatopoeias or in music semantics) would have to be handled by different principles from perspective projection in picture semantics.
+9 Note that there are different systems of iconic semantics; acoustic iconicity in music semantics would have to be handled by different principles from perspective projection in picture semantics.